rkv2005/Bias-in-AI/README.md

-Here's your complete README.md in plain text format:

-text
 # ⚖️ AI Bias Detection & Mitigation Framework

 A comprehensive framework for detecting and mitigating gender bias in NLP systems, including word embeddings (BERT) and text generation models (GPT-2).
 This project implements state-of-the-art fairness evaluation metrics and bias mitigation techniques based on research in algorithmic fairness [web:11][web:16].